Kong/docs.konghq.com/app/dev-portal/portals/settings/custom-domains.md

 URL for your Dev Portal.

 {:.note}
->**Note:** If the command returns no output, or the values are incorrect, check the custom domain DNS configuration or contact your DNS provider.
+> *If the command returns no output, or the values are incorrect, check the custom domain DNS configuration or contact your DNS provider.*

+{:.note}
->You may need to reset your Dev Portal domain settings to fix your DNS records, you can do this by [deleting the custom URL](#delete-url) and [setting the portal URL](#update-portal) again.
+> *You may need to reset your Dev Portal domain settings to fix your DNS records, you can do this by [deleting the custom URL](#delete-url) and [setting the portal URL](#update-portal) again.*